Our previous article has introduced the KOL phenomenon. The next question to answer is, how impactful are these KOL in reality?

 Source: TopKlout, Battaglia Advisory Services

-Further, many KOL’s followers are keen to buy the same products worn by the KOL, and in many cases, top-selling apparel items on e-commerce are often the ones associated with the keyword of “same product as seen on XYZ” (where XYZ is the name of a KOL).
+Further, emulation still drives many Chinese consumers’ decisions.
+Many KOL’s followers are keen to buy the same products worn by the KOL, and in many cases, top-selling apparel items on e-commerce are often the ones presented such as “same product as seen on KOL XYZ”.

 Mobile penetration means consumers are never offline